quasarframework/quasar/docs/src/pages/start/how-to-use-vue.md

 ```

 ## Using Quasar Components
 Quasar components have names beginning with "Q" like "QBtn" or "QElementResizeObserver".
-In order to use them, you need to add a reference to them in `/quasar.config.js`.
+In order to use them, you need to add a reference to them in the `/quasar.config` file.

 Let's take the following example with a QBtn and QIcon and then we'll see how to embed these components in our app: